eilbecklab/VMC-Software-Suite/README.md

 ### Without a user-uploaded VCF file
     -Return a VMC bundle (represented in JSON) which contains identifiers for a user-entered HGVS expression.
     -Validate a user-entered VMC identifier to ensure proper implementation of the VMC specification.

+To create VMC Sequence identifiers for rsID's found in a VCF, dbSNP is queried and the most recent accession number associated with that entry is pulled.
+If this query doesn't return an accession, it is store as an error in the database to avoid future lookups.
+To request that our database be updated to re-query for rsID's that were recently added into dbSNP, please submit a ticket.